Skip to content

 # structurally validated here, so a diagnostic can change the metric/output

-# values without any regression test failing (see issue #703 for the series
+# values without any regression test failing.

 assert result.successful, f"Execution failed: {result}"